liferay/sennajs.com/src/pages/docs/gettingStarted/theBuildingblocks.md

 ## Page Resources Management:

-Evaluate scripts and stylesheets from dynamic loaded resources.
+Evaluate scripts and style sheets from dynamic loaded resources.
 Additional content loaded using XMLHttpRequest can be appended to the DOM.
 For security reasons some browsers will not evaluate `<script>` tags from the new fragment, so the SPA engine should handle extracting scripts from the content and parsing them, respecting the browser contract for loading scripts.

 </article>